Skip Navigation

 Approximately 7% of our volume country of origin is unknown and approximately 46% of our volume comes from potentially high risk sourcing countries, the majority of which consists of recycled content and/or certified materials.

-Our 2023 supplier risk assessment (2022 volumes) targeted 100% of suppliers of materials in scope, with approximately 155 suppliers requested to respond.
-The risk assessment evaluated country of origin, material certification and virgin and recycled content.
-Materials sourced from high risk countries that were not certified or 100% verified recycled were categorized as high risk.
+Our 2024 supplier risk assessment (2023 volumes) targeted 100% of suppliers of materials in scope, with approximately 200 suppliers requested to respond.
+The risk assessment evaluates country of origin, material certification and virgin and recycled content.
+Materials sourced from high risk countries that are not certified or 100% verified recycled are categorized as high risk.

-Of our volumes, approximately 84% is recycled content and 16% was virgin fiber.
-Approximately 30% of the volume is certified and/or 100% verified recycled content supporting verified sustainable volumes and approximately 93% of our current sourced volume conforms to the requirements of our pulp and paper sourcing policy.
+For our 2023 volumes, approximately 82% is recycled content and 18% was virgin fiber.
+Based on our most recently completed assessment (2022 volumes), approximately 30% of the volume is certified and/or 100% verified recycled content supporting verified sustainable volumes and approximately 93% of our current sourced volume conforms to the requirements of our pulp and paper sourcing policy.
 Our criteria for compliance with our sourcing policy is for all volumes to be either certified (FSC certification preferred), verified 100% recycled content or only sourced from low risk countries / regions.
 Suppliers considered to be high risk due to unknown sourcing origins or sourcing uncertified or non-recycled materials from high risk countries are prioritized for engagement and action plan development.
 From our 2023 assessment we identified approximately 7% of our volumes prioritized for engagement and action plan development.
 We continue to engage with our suppliers who are working towards achieving the above criteria through the development and implementation of time bound action plans.

 Consistent with our commitment to supply chain transparency, please find attached here a list of Colgate’s paper material suppliers See List of Pulp and Paper Suppliers for more detail